tripathipalak/SkillRise/README.md

 Improve
 ```

-The AI features are therefore not treated as a separate chatbot.
-They are designed as **learning utilities integrated directly into the educational workflow**.
+The AI tools are integrated into the learning workflow rather than being treated as a standalone chatbot.

+**Google Gemini API powers the intelligent learning features**, including concept explanations, automated quiz generation, and personalized learning paths.

 ---